esonderegger/pyopenfec/README.md

 # PyOpenFec
 A Python wrapper for the OpenFEC API.
 Documentation for this API can be found [here](https://api.open.fec.gov/developers)

+## Don't use this version!

+[Robert Townley's version](https://github.com/RobertTownley/pyopenfec) is the most recently updated (as of 12 Nov 2019) version of this library.
+It is the code you would get if you did `pip install pyopenfec` and it's what I would use if I were still doing campaign finance stuff.

 ## Installation

  1. Clone this repository